zchips/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. What is the DOM?

+The DOM is platform and language-neutral, and is a critical component of web development, allowing developers to create dynamic, interactive web applications.
 2. What is an event?
+JavaScript provides a built-in mechanism for handling events called the "event listener".
+An event listener is a function that is registered with an HTML element to be notified when a specific event occurs on that element.
+For example, you can add an event listener to a button element to execute a function when the button is clicked.

 3. What is an event listener?
 4. Why would we convert a NodeList into an Array?
 5. What is a component?